Understanding CVE-2007-5770: The Widespread SSL CN Validation Flaw in Ruby

 The Mechanics of the Vulnerability

 When an application establishes a secure connection using SSL or TLS, the protocol relies on digital certificates to provide authentication.
-Proper authentication requires the client to verify two specific criteria:
+Proper authentication requires the client to verify two specific criteria4:

 The various network libraries in early Ruby versions were capable of answering the first question.
 If you configured your mail client or FTP connection to verify peers, Ruby would check the certificate’s cryptographic signature against its local store of trusted root certificates.